 However, it may be helpful to have some basic knowledge of Arabic, as this can help teachers to better understand and adapt to the local culture and way of life.
 Additionally, being able to speak some Arabic may also make it easier to communicate with local colleagues and students outside of the classroom.

 Overall, while speaking Arabic is not a requirement for teaching English in Saudi Arabia, it can be a useful skill to have and may enhance the overall teaching experience.

 Salaries for English teachers in Saudi Arabia can vary depending on a number of factors, including the type of institution you are working for, your level of education and experience, and the location of the job.
 In general, however, English teachers in Saudi Arabia can expect to earn a competitive salary.

-According to data from Glassdoor, the average salary for an English teacher in Saudi Arabia is approximately $46,000 per year.
+The average salary for an English teacher in Saudi Arabia is approximately $46,000 per year or $1700 - $4000 per month.
 This figure is based on a range of salaries reported by English teachers working in Saudi Arabia, and it may not reflect the specific salary you might receive for a particular job.

 It is important to note that the cost of living in Saudi Arabia can be relatively high, particularly in major cities like Riyadh and Jeddah.
 However, many English teachers in Saudi Arabia receive additional benefits such as housing, transportation, and medical insurance, which can help offset the cost of living.